jgeraigery/SpotlightHelp/pages/ConnectSQLAzure/sqlazure_welcome.md

     </div>

-{% include tip.html content="See the collections used by Spotlight Enterprise to monitor SQL Azure: [Collections][sqlazure_collections]." %}
+{% include tip.html content="See the collections used by Spotlight Enterprise to monitor SQL Azure: [Collections](sqlazure_collections.html)." %}